tractoai/tractorun/README.md

 Just run `Create release` action.

 ### Build and upload a wheel
+Just run `Build and upload to internal pypi` action.

+Or you can do it manually, if you are brave enough:

 - log in to https://artifactory.nebius.dev/ui/packages
 - go to `Welcome, username` -> `Edit Profile` -> `Generate an Identity Token`
 - make your `~/.pypirc` look this way: